1 – How do people who need tax advice find this website?

 13 – Do I need to report back on the work I get from the site?

 No. We encourage tax advisers to provide the leads we supply with the same courtesy and level of client care you would provide to anyone contacting you directly through your own website.
-Over the last nine years we received just a handful of complaints re tax advisers’ service levels (never about the advice provided).
-To protect ourselves we therefore reserve the right to hide your profile so it doesn’t show on the site if we become aware of client complaints and re unable to resolve these with you within 48 hours.
+Over the last years we received just a handful of complaints re tax advisers’ service levels (never about the advice provided).
+To protect ourselves we therefore reserve the right to hide your profile so it doesn’t show on the site if we become aware of client complaints and are unable to resolve these with you within 48 hours.

 14 – How time-consuming is it to be on the site?